pusher/libPusher/README.md

 ```objc
 [client connect]
 ```

+Note: in the above examples, `client` is a `strong` instance variable.
+The instance returned by `pusherWithKey:*:` factory methods will be auto-released, according to standard Objective-C return conventions.
+You *must* retain the client otherwise it will be auto-released before anything useful happens causing silent failures and unexpected behaviour.

 It is recommend you assign a delegate to the Pusher client as this will enable you to be notified when significant connection events happen such as connection errors, disconnects and retries.